AlexanderMattheis/bitcorn-client-v1-DEPRECATED/README.md

 # Navigator
-Another website I'm creating using the Ember-Framework.
+A website created with the Ember-Framework.